Discover Sos_Scheduler_Yield: Explore 10 Perf Killer

 How to Avoid SOS_SCHEDULER_YIELD Wait Types

-It’s important to optimize different elements of your SQL Server configuration, query design, and workload management to avoid SOS_SCHEDULER_YIELD wait types in SQL Server.
+It’s important to optimize different elements of your SQL Server configuration, query design, and workload management to avoid SOS SCHEDULER_YIELD wait types in SQL Server.
 While you cannot completely avoid these delays, you may take precautions to lessen their frequency.
-Following are some tips to assist you in preventing or minimizing SOS_SCHEDULER_YIELD waits:
+Following are some tips to assist you in preventing or minimizing SOS SCHEDULER_YIELD waits:

 Optimize Queries and Indexes